 Every home cook should have a good go-to banana bread recipe.
 One that is nearly effortless to prepare and you know will come out just right… But makes more than “just” a loaf of bread with bananas.

 Today we are sharing that recipe with you.
-In fact, this sourdough banana bread makes the absolute moist quick bread!
+In fact, this sourdough discard banana bread is the best quick bread you’ll ever taste!

 You will be amazed at how incredibly moist and flavorful it is.
 And that it only takes about 45 minutes to bake a loaf in the oven!

-Adding sourdough starter to the mix makes it even better than a traditional bread made with yeast.
+Adding sourdough discard to the batter makes it even better than a classic banana bread recipe with self rising flour.

 The crumb is soft and fluffy but hearty – perfect for cutting into thick slices and enjoying at room temperature or lightly toasted.